creatlyre/VBA-Excel/README.md

 4. If user make any changes in Accuracy (column) automatically macro will start

-5. "If user input is No as accuracy user will be asked to provide a comment, comment will be added to ""Comments"" Column"
+5. If user input is No as accuracy user will be asked to provide a comment, comment will be added to Comments (column)

 6. If user input is No, macro is adding relevant Error Code in "Error Code" column